sphinx-doc/sphinx/doc/tutorial/describing-code.rst

    >>> lumache.get_random_ingredients()
    ['shells', 'gorgonzola', 'parsley']

+Doctests include the Python instructions to be run preceded by ``>>>``, the standard Python interpreter prompt, as well as the expected output of each instruction.
+This way, Sphinx can check whether the actual output matches the expected one.

 To observe how a doctest failure looks like (rather than a code error as above), let's write the return value incorrectly first.
 Therefore, add a function ``get_random_ingredients`` like this: